 What is Neuroplasticity?

 Everything we do at RoboFit revolves around one key principle: Neuroplasticity.
-In this guest blog from our head trainer Kieran O’Brien, he’s going to walk you through exactly what that is and how it works.
+In this guest blog from one of our trainers, he’s going to walk you through exactly what that is and how it works.

 So, what is it?